JaydenL33/cmatrix2.0/README.md

 - Pepe default file and theme to print : extension is to print matrix background
 - Compression of data / saved themes, etc…
 - Debug menu?
 Unit tests?? -d option/argument (encrypt and decrypt simple message)

+# Running the Application
+From the terminal run `make clean && make all`